Robin Olsen has lived for half a century. No experience is a bad experience unless we learn nothing from it.

 You are Responsible for Your Own Free Will

 Freedom is misunderstood in today’s world.
-Capitalism, democracy, financial security, constitutions, none of those things ‘make’ us free as we were never anything else but free.
+Capitalism, democracy, financial security, constitutions, none of those things ‘make’ us free.
 We were born free.
 Even a slave can choose to simply not be a slave.
 The consequences of that choice can be pretty severe but the choice is still theirs to make.
-If the consequences of choice scare you off then remember what Mark Twain said; “A man who lives his life fully is prepared to die at any time”

-Even if you choose not to decide, you have still made a choice.
+Even if you choose not to choose, you still made a choice.
 No one can ever take that from you.
+Freedom is automatic.

 - OHCHR | Module 1: Freedom of conscience

 Our most fundamental responsibility is to stand up and act for everyone’s right to free choices and particularly for everyone’s freedom of thought, conscience, religion or belief.

 The meaning of freedom is the power to do what you want to do : the ability to move or act freely.
 See more meanings of freedom.
 How to use freedom in a sentence.
 Synonym Discussion of Freedom.

 Felix E. Oppenheim The American Political Science Review Vol. 49, No. 2 (Jun., 1955), pp. 353-363 (11 pages) Published By: American Political Science Association

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.